How to use a mid-20th century dial telephone

 How to find a telephone number

 First, the caller needed to know the phone number of the person to be called.
-This was just known as the number, even though it started with a three-letter area code as described on the page on subscriber trunk dialling.
+This was just known as the number, even though it started with a three-letter area code as explained elswhere as subscriber trunk dialling, STD.

-Every household and every public phone box was provided free with several massive, heavy and unwieldy books of telephone directories for the area.
-These listed telephone numbers in alphabetical order by surname of the subscriber.
+Every household and every public phone box was provided free with several massive, heavy and unwieldy books of telephone directories.
+These listed telephone numbers in alphabetical order by surname of all the subscriber in that area - except those who opted to be ex-directory.

 Most people kept their own record of numbers that they used frequently.